Henry Wilks: Reception

 Hilary Kingsley, author of Soap Box opined that the character was "beautifully underplayed" by Pentelow.
 She also called Henry "the wise elder statesman of Beckindale."
 Like Magill, Pentelow was often stopped in the streets by fans.
 He recalled that his favourite interaction was with an old man, who told him that he had given him "an hour or two of real pleasure."
 A reporter for the Evening Standard stated Pentelow played "the bluff, wise Mr Wilks whose verbal duels with Amos Brearly were some of the most magic moments in the soap for its millions of fans."
 Jon Kelly of the Daily Mirror branded Henry "the resident tycoon of the Dales" and said he was "one of Emmerdales best-known characters."
 Reflecting on the first few episodes of Emmerdale in 2012, Kelly's colleague Lewis Panther described Henry as a "bully boy businessman".

 Anthony Hayward, author of The Who's Who of Soap Operas branded Henry a "reflective, pipe-smoking" businessman.
 Writing for The Independent, Hayward said that Henry and Amos had a double-act that lasted almost twenty years with "plenty of comic moments".
+In a 2021 Radio Times poll, Amos and Henry were voted as the joint tenth "best soap pub landlord of all time", receiving 3% of the votes.
+Henry was named as one of "the 30 greatest Emmerdale residents" by a writer for Inside Soap.
+They assessed that "gentlemanly Henry made an unforgettable double act" with Amos, adding "often likened to an old married couple due to their bickering."